Index

 Age Distribution of Residents Across Hull’s Wards

-The household composition and type of properties differs across Hull’s wards, for instance, Kingswood is a ward with a high percentage of younger families, and there are a high percentage of students living near the University.
+From the 2021 Census, the household composition and type of properties differs across Hull’s wards, for instance, Kingswood is a ward with a high percentage of younger families, and there are a high percentage of students living near the University.
 Further information relating to household composition can be found in Housing and Households under Health and Wellbeing Influences.
 The household composition of the different wards will influence the age distribution across Hull’s electoral wards as illustrated in the following table.

 Statistical disclosure control was used to protect the confidentiality of individuals.
 This meant that where there were small numbers, data strategies were employed such as swapping records to different geographical areas based on matching characteristics and by adding ‘noise’ to some data cells using a ‘cell-key-method’ to further protect records.
 Therefore, it is likely that the one person recorded as being aged 90+ years living in Kingswood has been subject to statistical disclosure so it is possible that the number of residents is not exactly one, but perhaps between zero and say ten.